 What was supposed to be a temporary job turned into a lifelong career.
 MAKER Tanya Curry opens up about the love for her job, appreciation for her family, and why she’ll never get complacent.

-But something just clicked for her in this “temporary” job, and today, 26 years later, she is head of both the Director Share Program (DSP) and Communications & Events groups within Corporate Equity Solutions (CES).
+But something just clicked for her in this “temporary” job, and today, almost 30 years later, she is a Managing Director and head of Institutional Wealth Services within Corporate and Institutional Solutions.
 “I’m definitely a Morgan Stanley lifer and proud to be one,” she says.

 “We had such a great interview that I took the job and really just became a sponge, trying to learn everything I could about the industry,” Tanya recalls.
 “A few months after I passed the Series 7 exam, I had my ‘ah ha’ moment and realized this is exactly what I want to do.
 From then on, I kept my foot on the pedal and forged ahead.”

-Tanya is profoundly humbled by the MAKERS award and recognition: “The fact that my colleagues nominated me and felt that I’ve made a difference as a woman minority at Morgan Stanley makes it that much more meaningful.”
+Tanya is profoundly humbled by the MAKERS award and recognition: “The fact that my colleagues nominated me and felt that I’ve made a difference as a female, and also a minority, at Morgan Stanley makes it that much more meaningful.”

 Starting as a floating assistant in 1992, Tanya was quick to join a team where she was able to do something she loved deeply: engaging and interfacing with clients.
 Following the Morgan Stanley merger with Dean Witter in 1997, an opportunity opened up.
-“After the marriage of the two firms, we started the DSP business.
-I was part of the team from its inception and still manage it to this day,” says Tanya of her position helping clients during their IPO process.
+“After the marriage of the two firms, we started the Directed Share Program (DSP) business.
+I was part of the team from its inception and still manage it to this day,” says Tanya of her position helping clients during their initial public offering process.

 After 20-plus years, she never tires of her DSP work.
 “Every company is different and requires us to make each client experience unique,” she beams.
 “It’s an exacting process that affords us a very short window of time to do what we do, and I’m proud of the resounding success we’ve had pitching, securing, and executing deals for our Firm, and the stellar reputation our DSP business enjoys amongst our competitors within the industry.
 I have high expectations for our team.”